Mohanraj-A-rou/Assistive_System_For_Hemiplegic_Individuals/README.md

 # hand-gesture
 hand gesture project code instructions

-for using the "1.Sample code for the hand gesture recognition for vscode" and "2.Recognition for vscode and pushbullet" use with the 3rd file named "gesture_reconizer.task"
+--->>for using the "1.Sample code for the hand gesture recognition for vscode" and "2.Recognition for vscode and pushbullet" use with the 3rd file named "gesture_reconizer.task"
 _______________________end_________________________________

-for using "05_gesture_fall_storke.py"
+--->>for using "05_gesture_fall_storke.py"

 Gesture recognition, fall detection and stroke detection